alexwlchan/alexwlchan.net/src/_drafts/new-archive.md

 This especially stood out when the person asking wasn't a programmer.
 They'd quickly assume it's a programming blog, and that they weren't "smart enough" to read it (yes, I've heard those exact words).
 There are lots of programming posts -- but there are plenty of non-programming posts too!
-They're just buried too deep to find.
+They're just very difficult to find.

-The long list of links is useful for me -- but I have a unique knowledge of my back catalogue.
+(The long list of links is useful for me -- but I have a unique knowledge of my back catalogue.
 When I use it, I know exactly what I'm looking for.
-That list is [still there](/all-posts/), but now it's buried a lot deeper because it's not a good starting point.
+That list is [still there](/all-posts/), but now it's buried a lot deeper because it's not a good starting point.)

 A while back, I started marking my favourite posts in the list of links.
 This was a half-hearted measure to improve discoverability, but clicking it only took you to a shorter list of text links.
-(I'm also not sure anybody ever realised those hearts were clickable.)
+I'm also not sure anybody ever realised those hearts were clickable.

 <img src="/images/2022/hearted_posts.png" style="width: 600px;" alt="A list of text links, with small red hearts next to several of the titles.">